Marijuana (Cannabis)

 CBN (Cannabinol)

 The third most common constituent of marijuana is cannabinol (CBN).
 Cannabinol (CBN) is a non-psychoactive cannabinoid found in fresh cannabis plant, usually in low amounts.
 Unlike other cannabinoids, CBN does not stem from cannabigerol (CBG/CBGa) but is the nonenzymatic oxidative breakdown product of tetrahydrocannabinol (THC), seen in aged cannabis, and has about 25% of the potency of THC.
 In the evaluation of the freshness of a dried cannabis product levels of CBN, coupled with levels of THCa can potentially identify if the cannabis product has been stored properly.
-CBN is also formed by decarboxylation of CBNa. but it is not yet (?) commercially available as an isolated compound.
+CBN is also formed by decarboxylation of CBNa but it is not yet (?) commercially available as an isolated compound.

-CBN likely plays a small role in the pharmacologic effects of plant based cannabis products, but does show similar therapeutic properties to other phytocannabinoids, including pain relief as well as anticonvulsant, anti-inflammatory, and antibacterial activity.
+CBN likely plays a small role in the pharmacologic effects of plant based cannabis products, but does show similar therapeutic properties to other phytocannabinoids, including pain relief as well as insomnia, anticonvulsant, anti-inflammatory, and antibacterial activity.

 Based on preclinical and animal studies, cannabinol (CBN) is purported to be possibly helpful for treating: